Quin-Darcy/kernel_ft_playground/docs/example_workflow.md

 ```bash
 make mrproper
 ```
+> [!WARNING]
-> **NOTE** There is sometimes a case-sensitivity issue depending on the filesystem which the docker volume is mounted.
+> There is sometimes a case-sensitivity issue depending on the filesystem which the docker volume is mounted.
 Check to makesure you have a `Makefile`.
 If you only see `makefile`, you may need to delete it, then create a new file called `Makefile` and manually copy the contents in.

 3. Create a minimal config file
 ```bash